speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 Why SSA?
 Because it makes **dataflow analysis trivial**.
 Want to know where `%result` is used?
 Follow the edges.
 Want to know if two computations are the same?
 Compare their definitions.
 SSA eliminates whole classes of bugs that plague mutable-variable IRs.

 The `: i32` type annotation is **redundant by design**.
 MLIR could infer it from `arith.addi`'s signature.
 But explicit types make the IR self-documenting and enable better error messages.
-When something fails, you see types immediately—no need to trace back through inference chains.
+When something fails, you see types immediately, no need to trace back through inference chains.

 **`return %result : i32`** - Return the value

 Again, we redundantly specify the type.
-This isn't inefficiency—it's **verification**.
+This isn't inefficiency, it's **verification**.
 MLIR can check that return types match function signatures without complex inference.
 Fast verification enables rapid development.

 ### The Mental Model Shift: IR is Not Source Code